Savindudam/MINIGAMES/README.md

 Right now in V1 you get four polished games:
 - Memory Match – flip cards and test your brain
-- Tic Tac Toe – battle a smart AI (easy or unbeatable mode)
+- Tic Tac Toe – battle a smart Computer (easy or unbeatable mode)
 - Reaction Time Tester – how fast are your reflexes?
 - Web Dev Quiz – 10 questions that actually test real JavaScript & web knowledge